-In the world of culinary delights, few dishes can match the allure of perfectly fried chicken.
-Japan has a huge variety ranging from potato-chip-crisp Karaage to crackling Tebasaki wings, but there’s always room for more.
-For this chicken tender recipe, I’ve mashed up the marinade from my karaage recipe with the breading technique from my Chicken Katsu to come up with a party-friendly finger food that’s flavorful and juicy on the inside, with an irresistibly crisp panko crust.
+In the world of culinary delights, few dishes can match the allure of perfectly fried crispy chicken.
+Japan has a huge variety, ranging from potato-chip-crisp Karaage to crackling Tebasaki wings to light and airy Toriten, but there's always room for more.
+For this panko chicken tenders recipe, I've mashed up the marinade from my karaage with the breading technique from my Japanese Cutlet to develop a party-friendly finger food that's flavorful and juicy on the inside, with an irresistibly crispy coating.
+It's also easy enough to prepare for a family-friendly weeknight dinner.

-- Marinating the chicken fingers in ginger, sake, and soy sauce makes them plump and tender while infusing them with loads of flavor.
+- Marinating the breast tenders in ginger, sake, and soy sauce makes them plump and tender and infuses them with loads of extra flavor, making this the best chicken tenders recipe.
+The flavor burst out of the chicken when you take a bite, filling your mouth with umami.

-- Frying the panko chicken tenders at a higher temperature allows you to brown the crust without overcooking the delicate chicken.
+- Frying the panko tenders at a higher temperature allows you to brown the crust without overcooking the delicate breast meat, keeping them juicy and tender.

-- The fluffy panko breadcrumbs stays crisp longer than a starch or flour coating which makes it well suited for packing into bento.
+- The fluffy panko breadcrumbs give the tenders a crispy texture, and the breaded shell stays crisp longer than a starch or flour coating, which makes it well-suited for packing into bento box lunches.

 Ingredients

-- Chicken tenders - Chicken tenders (a.k.a. chicken fingers or chicken tenderloins) are a flap of meat attached to each breast.
+- Chicken tenders - Also known as "fingers" or "tenderloins", these are flaps of meat attached to each breast.
 As the name implies, they're super tender but don't contain much fat, which can make them a bit bland and dry.
-Marinating and frying them at a high temperature gives the chicken plenty of flavor, allowing you to crisp up the outside without overcooking the center.
-You can also cut chicken breasts or chicken thighs into 1-inch thick strips.
+Marinating and frying them at a high temperature gives the breast plenty of flavor, allowing you to crisp up the outside without overcooking the center.
+You can also cut skinless chicken breasts or skinless chicken thigh into 1-inch thick chicken strips.

 - Sake - Sake is an alcoholic beverage frequently used in Japanese cuisine because it contains a high concentration of amino acids.
-The alcohol burns off when you cook the food leaving behind the taste of umami that's imparted by the amino acids.
+The alcohol burns off when you cook the food, leaving behind the taste of umami imparted by the amino acids.

-- Soy sauce - This is the primary seasoning for the chicken tenders and infuses the chicken with salt and umami.
+- Soy sauce - This is the primary seasoning for the tenders, infusing the pieces with salt and umami.
 I recommend using Japanese soy sauce such as Kikkoman for this.

-- Ginger - Ginger not only adds a zingy flavor but also contains proteolytic enzymes that make the chicken even more tender.
+- Ginger - Ginger adds a zingy flavor and contains proteolytic enzymes that make the meat even more tender.
 Other options for seasoning include black pepper, paprika, onion powder, or garlic powder.

-- Flour & egg - Coating the chicken in a layer of flour and egg creates a sticky surface that makes the panko stick to the surface of the chicken.
+- Flour & egg - Coating the chicken cutlets in a combination of flour and egg creates a sticky surface that makes the panko breadcrumbs stick to them.

 - Panko - Panko means "bread crumbs" in Japanese, and it's a unique style of breadcrumb that uses only the white part of the bread torn into small shards.
-Because each crumb is larger and airier, it creates a lighter and more crispy crust than one made with Western breadcrumbs.
+Because each crumb is larger and airier than regular breadcrumbs, it creates a lighter and more crispy texture than a crust made with traditional breadcrumbs.
+You can purchase them already made, but you can also make them yourself using these instructions.

-You first want to marinate the chicken by mixing the sake, soy sauce, and ginger and then working the chicken tenders into the mixture.
-I recommend letting this marinate in the fridge for at least an hour, but it's best to prep this in the morning to fry up for dinner.
+The first step to making my best fried chicken tenders recipe is to marinate the chicken fillets.
+This gives them flavor that bursts from the inside when you take a bite.
+Mix the sake, soy sauce, and ginger together, and then work the tenders into the mixture.
+I recommend letting this marinate in an airtight container in the fridge for at least an hour (or up to one night), but it's best to prep this in the morning to fry up for an evening meal.

-When it's time to make the panko fried chicken, fill a deep, heavy-bottomed pot with one and a half inches of vegetable oil and start preheating it to 355°F (180°C).
+When it's time to cook the panko fried chicken, fill a deep, heavy-bottomed pot with one and a half inches of vegetable oil and heat it over medium heat to 355°F (180°C).
+Place a wire rack on a baking sheet and line with paper towels.
+Add the beaten egg mixture and panko to separate shallow bowls to set up your breading station.

-Drain off any excess marinade from the chicken, and then use paper towels to pat them dry.
-Sprinkle the flour over the dried chicken and roll them around to give them a thin, even coating.
-The flour and egg act as a glue to hold the panko on, so don't miss any spots.
+Drain off any excess marinade from the breast meat, and then pat it dry with paper towels.
+Sprinkle the flour over the dried pieces and roll them around to give them a thin, even coating.
+The flour and egg act as glue to hold the panko bread crumbs on, so don't miss any spots.

-To panko crust your chicken, use one hand to dip the chicken in the whisked eggs and use the other to mound up bread crumbs onto the chicken and pat them in.
+To panko crust your chicken pieces, use one hand to dip the flour-coated chicken in the egg wash and use the other to mound up bread crumbs onto the fillets and pat them in.
 This way, you avoid breading your fingers.

-To fry the breaded chicken, carefully lower them into the oil and fry the chicken tenders in batches until they're golden brown.
-This should take about three minutes or so, and you want to make sure you flip them over once a twice so that they brown evenly.
+To fry the breaded chicken pieces, carefully lower them into the oil and fry them in batches until the panko crumbs turn golden brown.
+This should take about three minutes, but cooking times will depend on the size of your tenders.
+You can use a meat thermometer to ensure the internal temperature rises above 160°Fahrenheit or 71°Celsius.
+You also want to make sure you flip them over once or twice so that they develop an even, beautiful golden-brown crust.

-Drain the panko chicken tenders on a paper-towel-lined cooling rack and serve immediately.
+Drain the panko chicken in a single layer on paper towels placed on a cooling rack to preserve their crispy crust, and serve immediately.

 Serve Panko Chicken With